 A constant pressure of maintaining decent and proper appearance due to fear of social judgment or fear of disapproval from peers can create feelings of being insufficient and less accepted in the social circle.
 This can make an individual conscious of one’s looks all the time and create social anxiety.

 You may not feel like having conversations

-There is a meeting with all of your friends and closed ones, but you hesitate to start the conversation or even continue an ongoing discussion with them.
-You keep on judging yourself.
-You always think twice before speaking anything, because you are quite anxious about how someone else will think about you.
+Reduced interest in social interactions and lesser confidence of being able to put your point forward.
+For example, there is a meeting with all of your friends and closed ones, but you hesitate to start the conversation or even continue an ongoing discussion with them.
+You think twice before speaking anything because you may be quite anxious about what someone else will think about you.

 This is one of the prominent symptoms seen in every person who has social anxiety.
 You try to keep your circle small.
 Even after you have attended a party where there are lots of amazing people, there is always a hesitation in you to go and talk to them.